-This is how it works: we deliver the pigs to the butcher, they call you and take down your butchering instructions and you pick up your meat after about a week.
-You will pay us $265 for the half hog and the butcher about $85 for processing.
+This is how it works: we deliver the pigs to the butcher, they call you and take down your butchering instructions.
+When your meat is ready, they will call you again for pick up.
 Fresh meat is available about a week after the butchering, and smoked or cured items like ham and bacon are available about two weeks after butchering.

 Standard Cuts for Half Hog